PierreChouteau/umss_icassp/README.md

 This is the source code for the experiments related to our ICASSP 2024 paper, [***A Fully Differentiable Model for Unsupervised Singing Voice Separation***](https://ieeexplore.ieee.org/abstract/document/10447244).

-We propose to extend the work of *Schultze-Foster et al.*$^{1}$, and to build a complete, fully differentiable model by integrating a multipitch estimator and a novel differentiable voice assignment module within the core model.
+We proposed to extend the work of *Schultze-Foster et al.*$^{1}$, and to build a complete, fully differentiable model by integrating a multipitch estimator and a novel differentiable voice assignment module within the core model.

 __Note 1:__ This project builds upon the model of *Schultze-Foster et al.* and parts of the code are taken/adapted from their [repository](https://github.com/schufo/umss).